 Today’s post features an amazing renovation of an old barn, which was reconstructed to establish a new home as a residential space.
 Cat Hill Barn is a beautiful grade II listed barn built in the late 16th century, sitting in the rolling hills of Yorkshire.
 Despite a difficult process with the local planning officer Snook won planning permission on appeal.
 Key in winning the support of the appeal officer was the restrained aesthetic of the scheme which deliberately avoided being too domestic in appearance.

-It delivered a flowing open plan internal space that avoided compartmentalisation and opened up to reveal the splendour and scale of the original barn and its trusses.
+It delivered a flowing open plan internal space that avoided compartmentalization and opened up to reveal the splendor and scale of the original barn and its trusses.
 Snook completed the scheme in 2012 and subsequently received two nominations in the 2013 RIBA awards in the regional category and small projects.
 Snook won in both categories.
-Scroll down below to see this amazing project and if you’re interested in other projects that we’re created by Snook just pay a visit to their portfolio website.
+Scroll down below to see this amazing project and if you’re interested in other projects that we’re created by Snook just pay a visit to their website – snookarchitects.com.

 Contractor Wett & Windy

 Structural Engineer Huxtable Hodgson

 Photography Andy Haslam